 Is my information shared with anyone?
 What are the limits of confidentiality?

-Information gathered by LePiatz Psychology, LLC, is protected under the Health Insurance Portability and Accountability Act (HIPAA), and nobody has access to these records without your signed written permission (i.e., signing a consent form).
+Information gathered by LePiatz Psychology, LLC, (for those who use insurance and those who self-pay) is protected under the Health Insurance Portability and Accountability Act (HIPAA), and nobody has access to these records without your signed written permission (i.e., signing a consent form).
 The only exclusions to this are if your records are subpoenaed, or if your insurance company does an audit.
 A copy of LePiatz Psychology, LLC, Privacy Notices (including details of the parameters of HIPAA) are provided to each new client as part of the new client paperwork.
 More information about HIPAA can be found under that tab at the top of the webpage.